-Veterans who plan to attend FGCU should apply to the University early and contact the Office of Records & Registration early.
+Veterans who plan to attend FGCU should apply to the University early and contact the Department of Records & Registration early.
 Students can expect a possible delay of 60 days before receipt of benefits for their first term of enrollment.

 Students will also need to contact the Records & Registration's Office VA Representative when they register each semester if their semester hours change.